 The Department of Water and Sanitation has been mandated to manage the country's water resources.
 This means that the Department must not only ensure the equitable distribution of water to all South Africans, but must also protect the water resource for future generations.
 This cannot be achieved without the Department managing the water quality of the resource.
-Whilst it is impractical to maintain a pristine resource, socioeconomic development and long-term should not result in unsustainable mis-use of the resource (DWAF,
+Whilst it is impractical to maintain a pristine resource, socio-economic development should not result in unsustainable mis-use of the resource (DWAF, 1991).

-1991).
 Consequently, WQM requires balancing protection of the water resource with the need for development and growth in South Africa.
-Key criteria for the balance can found be given active public participation in water quality management and strong governance institutional and structures.
-The water box ((Pegram et al., 2013) shows the complexity and diverseness that is the water sector (Figure 6).
+Key criteria for the balance can be found given active public participation in WQM and strong governance and institutional structures.
+The water box (Pegram et al., 2013) shows the complexity and diverseness that is the water sector (Figure 4).